-317a Dramatic Writing (1) (Same as Drama 317a) Studies of dramatic construction, analysis of, and practice in writing stage plays and/or screenplays.
-Mr. Steerman.
-Prerequisites: Drama 102 or Film 210 and permission of instructor.
+317a.
+Dramatic Writing (Same as Drama 317a) Studies of dramatic construction, analysis of, and practice in writing stage plays and/or screenplays.
+Mr. Prerequisites: Drama 102 or Film 210 and permission of instructor.
 Writing sample required two weeks before pre-registration.
 Open only to juniors and seniors.

-319b.
-Screenwriting

-(1)
+319. Screenwriting (1)

 An exploration of the screenplay as a dramatic form.
 Students study the work of major American and international screenwriters and are required to complete a feature-length screenplay as their final project in the course.
 Open only to students who have produced work of distinction in Drama or Film 317.
-Instructor to be announced.
+Mr. Steerman.

-One 2 hour period plus outside screenings.
+One 2-hour period plus outside screenings.

 Prerequisites: Film 210/211, Drama or Film 317, and permission of the instructor.
 320a.
-Filmmaking

-(1)

-This course concentrates on a theoretical and practical examination of the art of visual communication on 16 mm. film.
-Individual projects emphasize developing, visualizing, and editing narratives from original ideas.
-Ms. Man, Mr. Robinson.
+Filmmaking This course concentrates on a theoretical and practical examination of the art of visual communication on 16 mm. film.
+Assignments emphasize developing, visualizing, and editing narratives from original ideas.
+Instructors may emphasize narrative projects or explore a wider range of modes of filmmaking.
+Mr. Robinson.
 Fees: see section on fees.